giswqs/geog-414/book/duckdb/10_pmtiles.md

 # leafmap.pmtiles_metadata(url)
 ```

-Diplay the PMTiles on the map.
+Display the PMTiles on the map.

 ```{code-cell} ipython3
 m = leafmap.Map()